Glossary and Acronyms

-Withdrawal– An alternative system to signing-in.
-In this instance swimmers must inform the organisers (through the coaching team) before the start of competition if they are not taking part.
+Withdrawal– Swimmers must inform the organisers (through the coaching team) before the start of competition if they are not taking part.
 A fine is imposed for those swimmers who do not comply.

 Heat Declared Winner (HDW)– When no final is swum and the winner is declared on the times swum in the heats

 Over the Top Starts– This is when the swimmer from one heat remains in the water whilst the swimmer for the next heat is called to the blocks.
 In this instance swimmers should move to the side of the lane, hold on to the lane line (not the end of the pool) and remain in place until the next heat has started.
 They should then exit the pool from the side – by ducking under each lane line.